Living in Italy as an American: What To Expect?

 4. Bureaucratic public services

-While this may seem like an easy task, it can often be challenging due to the fact that it isn’t always clear what is expected or where to find the necessary information.
-Additionally, it is often the case that government offices are unhelpful and slow to respond to inquiries made by citizens.
+While this may seem like an easy task, it can often be challenging because it isn’t always clear what is expected or where to find the necessary information.